 In this recipe it’s easy to use less or more, according to your taste and how much heat you can take.
 Just know you are filling your body with amazing all-around boosting benefits!

-If I’ve said it once I’ll say it a hundred times- if you’re trying to limit or replace meat (which I highly suggest, since it takes a lot of digestive energy, is acid-forming in our bodies and contributes to deforestation across the planet to create grazing land for grass-fed cattle!), then Portobello mushrooms are the way to go, since they are heartier, denser in texture, and truly satisfying as a natural replacement.
+Replacing meat with vegan options can be the most difficult part of transitioning into a plant-based lifestyle.
+If I’ve said it once I’ll say it a hundred times, meat takes a lot of energy to digest, it’s acid-forming, and it contributes to deforestation across the planet to create grazing land for grass-fed cattle!
+Portobello mushrooms are a great alternative.
+They’re heartier, denser in texture, and truly satisfying as a natural replacement.

-Mushrooms act as an anti-inflammatory: as they block function of pro-inflammatory compounds that contribute to inflammation in the body—which has been linked to aging and pretty much every disease out there—including autoimmune disorders, pain, heart attack, and so on.
+- Mushrooms act as an anti-inflammatory: as they block function of pro-inflammatory compounds that cause inflammation in the body—which has been linked to aging and pretty much every disease out there—including autoimmune disorders, pain, heart attack, and so on.

-If that wasn’t enough, these mushrooms provide a number of essential nutrients with 15 different vitamins, minerals, and antioxidant phytonutrients.
+If that wasn’t enough, these mushrooms provide essential nutrients, including vitamins, minerals, and antioxidant phytonutrients.

 You will get a real bang for your buck with these guys, that’s for sure.
 So try to start using them in your weekly meal prep and reap the benefits!